 The Guaranty Could Make or Break Your Loan

-By obtaining personal guaranties, you have another source to have your loan repaid.
+By obtaining personal guarantees, you have another source to have your loan repaid.
 You also have another source of income, assets, and, of course, liabilities to consider in underwriting your loan.
 These can either make or break your loan.

 Guarantors usually have multiple streams of income through multiple companies.
 By having their companies or them individually guaranty the loan, you can underwrite additional income, which may give you the debt service you need to complete the loan.
 Note that this assumes your policies and procedures allow for this.